 Hockey Major Penalties

 A major penalty calls for the offending player to serve five minutes in the penalty box.
 The player that committed the penalty must go to the penalty box.
-His team will be short-handed, or down a skater, for five minutes.
+Their team will be short-handed, or down a skater, for five minutes.
 When one team is shorthanded the other team is on a power play.
 Once the penalty clock expires, the offending team will return to full-strength.
 If a goal is scored while a major penalty is being served, the power play will continue.

-REMEMBER: With a major penalty, the penalty clock will never be wiped, even if a goal is scored by the opposing team.
+With a major penalty, the penalty clock will never be wiped, even if a goal is scored by the opposing team.
 This is not the case with minor penalties.
 The power play will end after a goal during a minor penalty.

-List Of Major Penalties
+List of Major Penalties

 If a goal is made on a power play while a major penalty is being served, the penalty clock will immediately expire and the offending player may return to the ice.
 The offending team returns to full-strength.